-On 31 August 2006 and again on 7 September 2006, the Commission issued additional s.107 notices, further extending, for one week each time, the publication date of this Final Rule Determination.
+On 31 August 2006 and again on 7 September 2006, the Commission extended, for one week each time, the publication date of the Draft Rule Determination.
 The extension on 7 September 2006 was to provide stakeholders with an opportunity to provide comments on Snowy Hydro's 28 August correspondence and its supplementary information, received on 5 September 2006, plus advice from NEMMCO on the issue, also received on 5 September 2006.
 The Commission received one further submission from the Southern Generators on 7 September 2006.

-In evaluating the Southern Generators' proposal, the Commission considered a number of issues that were raised in submissions.
-The Commission analytically assessed these issues and then informed its conclusions with the modelling results.
-The quantitative modelling focussed on informing and testing the views the Commission had reached through analytical assessments.
+In evaluating the Snowy Hydro Re-orientation proposal, the Commission considered the issues raised in submissions.
+The Commission analytically assessed these issues and then informed its conclusions with market and risk modelling of the NEM.
+The quantitative modelling focused on informing and testing the views the Commission had reached through analytical assessments.28